-The general land use policies associated with Activity Centers and Redevelopment Corridors are listed below.
+The general land use policies associated with activity centers and redevelopment corridors are listed below.
 The policies in this section address the form and design characteristics of these distinct areas of the County.

-LAND USE POLICY 20: Encourage growth in multimodal districts and Activity Centers through the development of planned communities that provide a variety of residential options, public facilities, goods and services, open space, cultural and recreational opportunities, various modes of transportation options, and employment opportunities.
+LAND USE POLICY 20: Encourage growth in districts and activity centers through the development of planned communities that provide a variety of residential options, public facilities, goods and services, open space, cultural and recreational opportunities, multi-modal transportation options, and employment opportunities.

-- LU20.1 Encourage investment in necessary public infrastructure to further the implementation of multimodal districts, Activity Centers, and Redevelopment Corridors. - LU20.2 Development within multimodal districts and Activity Centers should complement the mix concentration of uses as defined in this chapter at the density and intensity needed to support local transit. - LU20.3 Residential development within multimodal districts and Activity Centers should develop at a higher density than the surrounding residential uses outside of the district or center. - Allow incentives such as density bonuses, shared parking, and lower parking requirements to encourage the desired land uses within multimodal districts and Activity Centers. - LU20.5 Encourage shared/structured parking within mixed use activity centers.
-Design surface parking, when proposed, to accommodate future redevelopment. - LU20.6 Provide multimodal links between uses within multimodal districts and Activity Centers and emphasize internal pedestrian walkability, bikeability and a pedestrian oriented streetscape. - LU20.7 Situate parking within multimodal districts and Activity Centers to enhance the pedestrian environment and facilitate access between destinations. - LU20.8 Encourage developers to design on-street parking, use structured parking, and reduce off-street parking where appropriate. - LU20.9 Encourage compatible institutional and public facility uses to be located within the multimodal districts and Activity Centers through the Capital Improvement Program and through new development. - LU20.10 Encourage open space within new development in multimodal districts and activity centers that protects and complements existing environmental and cultural resources. - LU20.11 Consider flexibility in the mix of uses allowed in land designated within multimodal districts and activity centers provided the project contributes to a center's mix of uses and form as defined in this chapter.
+LU20.1 Encourage investment in necessary public infrastructure to further the implementation of districts, activity centers and redevelopment corridors.
+LU20.2 Development within multimodal districts and activity centers should complement the mix concentration of uses as defined in this chapter at the density and intensity needed to support local transit.
+LU20.3 Residential development within multimodal districts and activity centers should develop at a higher density than the surrounding residential uses outside of the district or center.
+LU20.4 Allow incentives such as density bonuses, shared parking, and lower parking requirements to encourage the desired land uses within districts and activity centers.
+LU20.5 Encourage shared/structured parking within mixed use activity centers.
+Design surface parking, when proposed, to accommodate future redevelopment.
+LU20.6 Provide multimodal links between uses within multimodal districts and activity centers and emphasize internal pedestrian walkability, bikeability and a pedestrian-oriented streetscape.
+LU20.7 Situate parking within multimodal districts and activity centers to enhance the pedestrian environment and facilitate access between destinations.
+LU20.8 Encourage developers to design on-street parking, use structured parking, and reduce off-street parking where appropriate.
+LU20.9 Encourage compatible institutional and public facility uses to be located within the multimodal districts and activity centers through the Capital Improvement Program and through new development.
+LU20.10 Encourage open space within new development in districts and activity centers that protects and complements existing environmental and cultural resources.
+LU20.11 Consider flexibility in the mix of uses allowed in land designated within multimodal districts and activity centers provided the project contributes to a center's mix of uses and form as defined in this chapter.